Demonstrating the benefits of integrating Zoho Projects and Zoho Books for efficient workflow management.

 Task-Based Billing: Designed for projects involving multiple tasks with varying complexities.
 Clients are billed based on the hours worked on specific tasks.

 Zoho Projects offers advanced analytics with over 50 pre-built dashboards.
-Once integrated with analytics (accessible from Zoho Books or Zoho Projects), you can craft insightful reports.
+Once integrated with analytics (accessible from Books and Zoho projects), you can craft insightful reports.
 For instance, compare target versus completed tasks using lines representing closed tasks and monthly goals.
+You may fetch the consolidated reports by integrating Zoho Projects and Zoho Books in analytics.

 Additionally, Zoho Analytics offers a valuable report like employee utilization rate, indicating resource allocation and hiring decisions.
 Notifications and alerts can be set, such as being alerted when employee utilization exceeds 70%.
 Combine these reports into dashboards within Zoho Books using web tabs or the ultimate plan’s Reports module.
 Avoid switching apps to access reports; it’s all streamlined for your convenience.